NYC Injury Attorneys: Our Recent Landmark Verdicts and Settlements

 - What future medical treatment and expenses can we prove?
 What does the treating doctor say?
 Is the treating doctor willing to come to court to testify?

 - What lost earnings are we able to prove?
 This is a key item as well.
-If we can prove through medical testimony that our client was physically unable to work for a particular period of time after the accident, then we can make a claim for past lost earnings.
-If the treating doctor and an occupational therapist agree that our client will not be able to work in the future and/or that he or she will not be able to earn as much as he or she earned in the past (based on tax returns), then we can make a claim for future lost earnings.
-The plaintiff's work-life expectancy is a critical factor in determining this type of damage.
+If we can prove through medical testimony that our client was physically unable to work for a particular period after the accident, then we can make a claim for past lost earnings.
+If the treating doctor and an occupational therapist agree that our client will not be able to work and/or that he or she will not be able to earn as much as he or she earned (based on tax returns), we can make a claim for future lost earnings.
+The plaintiff’s work-life expectancy is a critical factor in determining this type of damage.

 - What permanent physical restrictions will the injured party endure and for how long?
 The plaintiff’s life expectancy is the key factor in determining the value of a permanent physical injury.
 How long will the plaintiff suffer?
 Is the injury to a major or minor body part?
 Is the injury to a dominant or non-dominant arm/hand?
 What activities will the plaintiff be unable to do for the rest of his or her life?
 Was the plaintiff active or sedentary prior to the accident?

 - Did the plaintiff ever sustain prior injuries to the same body part?
 Are the injuries claimed in the accident new injuries or an aggravation of a prior healed injury?
 The treating doctor must be willing to relate the client’s injuries to the accident and be willing to come to court to testify.

 - Finally, one of the most critical factors in deciding what a case is worth is how much liability insurance the defendant has.
 If the plaintiff is injured in an automobile accident, the amount of the negligent vehicle’s liability insurance policy is what we must look at, along with any available under-insurance coverage that our client has.

 How lawsuits make us safer